agude/agude.github.io/_drafts/2019-08-05-python_pypi_and_travis_staging.md

 title: "Using Travis Build Stages to Test Multiple Versions"
 description: >
   Often when building packages, we want to test against multiple versions of the language, and then build the package once.
-I will show you how using Travis Stages.
+I will show you how to accomplish this using Travis Stages.
 image: /files/travis/us_airforce_construction_by_sue_sapp.jpg
 image_alt: >